CarbonPackages/Carbon.Navigation/README.md

 ## `Carbon.Navigation:Dimensions`

 Create links to other node variants (e.g., variants of the current node in other dimensions) by using this Fusion object.
-Extends [Neos.Neos:DimensionsMenu](https://neos.readthedocs.io/en/stable/References/NeosFusionReference.html#neos-neos-dimensionsmenu).
+Extends [Neos.Neos:DimensionsMenu].
 If no specific `dimension` is set, the `Neos.Neos:DimensionsMenu` prototype output the label from the node, and not the dimensions label.
 This prototype also fixes this wrong behavior.

 | Property                    | Description                                                                                         |
 | --------------------------- | --------------------------------------------------------------------------------------------------- |